The 20 Best Full-Fat Foods for Weight Loss

 Coconut is high in saturated fat, but more than half of that comes from lauric acid, a unique lipid that battles bacteria and improves cholesterol scores.
 And get this: A study published in Lipids found that dietary supplementation of coconut oil actually reduced abdominal obesity.
 Of the participants, half were given two tablespoons of coconut oil daily and the other half were given soybean oil, and although both groups experienced overall weight loss, only the coconut oil consumers' waistlines shrunk as much as 1.1 inches.

-Eat This, Not That! tip: Sprinkle unsweetened flakes over yogurt or use coconut milk in a stir-fry to start whittling your waist.
-Can't wait to see that washboard stomach?
-Pair your coconut oil with these 11 Eating Habits That Uncover Your Abs.
+Sprinkle unsweetened flakes over yogurt or use coconut milk in a stir-fry to start whittling your waist.

-Eat This, Not That! tip: Reap the benefits by making olive oil your cooking fat of choice and using it in dressings and sauces.
+Reap the benefits by making olive oil your cooking fat of choice and using it in dressings and sauces.
+As one of our top-rated good fats, olive oil is as versatile as it is nutritious.

 As in, keep the yolks.
 The bestselling book Zero Belly Diet features protein as fundamental to the plan, and eggs happen to be one of the easiest and most versatile delivery systems in the universe.
 Not only that, they're also the number-one dietary source of a nutrient called choline.
 Choline, which is found also in lean meats, seafood and collard greens, attacks the gene mechanism that triggers your body to store fat around your liver.
 One Zero Belly Diet recipe—a breakfast hash with sweet potatoes and fresh farm eggs, found in Zero Belly Cookbook—became test panelist Morgan Minor's go-to breakfast, and after just 3 weeks on the program, the female firefighter lost 11 pounds and 4 inches from her waist!

-Eat This, Not That! tip: The more eggs you eat, the less egg-shaped you get.
-But don't buy into unregulated supermarket-egg claims like "omega-3 enriched" or "free-range."
+The more eggs you eat, the less egg-shaped you get.
+But don't buy into unregulated supermarket-egg nutrition claims like "omega-3 enriched" or "free-range."
 If you're looking for the most natural eggs, hit up a local farmer.
-And for more ways to make sure you don’t get taken by evil food marketers, read these 24 Nutrition Myths—Busted!

 Avocado & Avocado Oil